Akuli/the-simple-noteprogram/README.md

 The `install-prefix` directory's content is meant to be installed into a directory somewhere on your computer.
 A typical location for it is `/usr/local`.
 The program should appear in the desktop environment's menu after installation.
 In the example commands, replace `/path/to/install-prefix` with the path to the `install-prefix` directory you extracted.

-You can use rsync to install the content of the install-prefix directory, like this:
+You can use rsync to install the content of the install-prefix directory and chmod to make sure the main file has executable permissions, like this:

     $ cd /path/to/install-prefix
     $ sudo rsync -r * /usr/local
+    $ sudo chmod a+x /usr/local/bin/the-simple-noteprogram

 Uninstalling is a bit more complicated.
 We need to find the installed files and then remove them.
 You'll probably get some warnings from the last command saying that the directory is not empty, it's normal.
 Remember that `/path/to/install-prefix` is the path to the `install-prefix` you downloaded, __*not*__ to the directory you installed to!